codicoop/boilerplate_django/README.md

 This trick is a bit limited given that it will not include an error message, which you will probably also need to render.

-### How it works and how to create/modify the field and controls tempaltes
+### How it works and how to create/modify the field and controls templates

 We're using Tailwind with a components library called FlowBite.